 Plan International Finland

-Together with Plan International, Kotipizza Group has organised events to fight child labour and to promote equality by handing over the reigns of our company to the 16-year old Netta on International Day of the Girl Child, among other things.
+Together with Plan International, Kotipizza Group has also organised events to fight child labour and to promote equality by handing over the reigns of our company to the 16-year old Netta on International Day of the Girl Child, among other things.

 Read more about Plan International at plan.fi.